terrorizer1980/litmus/Overview-of-Litmus.md

-# Commands and Structure
+# Litmus core commands

+Using the Litmus commands, you can provision test platforms such as containers/images, install a Puppet agent, install a module and run tests.

-Litmus has 5 commands at its core:
+Litmus has five commands:

 1. [Provision: 'rake litmus:provision'](#provision)
 2. [Install the agent: 'rake litmus:install_agent](#agent)